Species: Human mutate

 - Pint-Sized Powerhouse: The Wasp retains her normal strength and weight in insect form.

-- Size Shifter: Her main powerset.
-Initially someone requires doses of Pym Particles in order to change size, requiring them to carry special pills or gas canisters.
+- Size Shifter: Her main powerset involves using a dose of Pym Particles in order to change size.

 Guardians of the Galaxy